pmadril/danklco.com-site/_posts/2012-02-15-using-xmlbeans-in-adobe-cq.md

 ### Step 2: Create XMLBeans Maven Project

-You can invoke the XMLBean’s scomp utility to compile the Java code, however there is a [Maven plugin][5] for doing this automatically.&nbsp; Create a new project for all of your XMLBeans schema’s and generated code.&nbsp; The POM below will compile Java code for all of the schema files in the folder src/main/xsd:
+You can invoke the XMLBean's scomp utility to compile the Java code, however there is a [Maven plugin][5] for doing this automatically.&nbsp; Create a new project for all of your XMLBeans schema's and generated code.&nbsp; The POM below will compile Java code for all of the schema files in the folder src/main/xsd:

     <?xml version="1.0" encoding="UTF-8"?>
     <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">